-Bypass surgery is the most common type of heart surgery.
-More than 230,000 people have successful bypass surgery in the United States each year.
+Bypass surgery is the most common type of heart surgery with more than 200,000 procedures performed each year in the United States.

 What to Expect